Words a data scientist never wants to hear

 [Repeat three weeks later.]

-[Looking at a reporting interface for a complicated dataset]
+[Looking at a reporting interface for a complex dataset]

 "There's a lot of buttons here to click and things to select.
 Can't you just include a button that will select and analyse everything I'm interested in?"